 At Renalytix, we are helping lead the charge to introduce simple, more accurate prognosis and effective care management for the estimated 850 million people worldwide with chronic kidney disease.
-In the United States alone, chronic kidney disease affects close to an estimated 40 million people and is responsible for one of the largest cost drivers in the national medical system.
+In the United States alone, chronic kidney disease affects close to an estimated 37 million people and is responsible for one of the largest cost drivers in the national medical system.
 Early identification, prognosis and treatment beginning with primary care physicians is essential if we are to stem the growing social cost and suffering associated with kidney disease.

 With our lead product, KidneyIntelX, our goal is to shift the conversation from kidney disease to kidney health through a more accurate understanding of early-stage risk.
-With the deployment of KidneyIntelX this year, Renalytix has become global leader in the new field of bioprognosis, a biology-driven approach to risk assessment that relies on integrating information from a simple blood draw and a patient's health record to produce an accurate picture of kidney health.
+With the deployment of KidneyIntelX this year, Renalytix has become a global leader in the new field of bioprognosis, a biology-driven approach to risk assessment that relies on integrating information from a simple blood draw and a patient's health record to produce an accurate picture of kidney health.
 A doctor can use KidneyIntelX results to act on patients at high risk of kidney disease progression or failure at an early stage where active management and therapeutics have the best opportunity to impact outcomes and cost before it is too late.

 We have crossed key data, reimbursement and regulatory hurdles during a relatively short time-period since we began operations in 2018 through a public listing on AIM, a market of the London Stock Exchange.
-We subsequently expanded our capital base by raising a further \$17 million in July 2019 and then an additional \$85 million through a listing on the Nasdaq Global Market in July 2020.
+We subsequently expanded our capital base by raising a further \$17 million in July 2019, \$85 million through a listing on the Nasdaq Global Market in July 2020, and \$26.8 million through an equity and convertible note financing in April 2022.
 The commercial roll-out of our kidney health solution, KidneyIntelX, is underscored by:

-- · A 10-year government-wide contract with the U.S. General Services Administration at \$950 per test - Hiring of sales, medical science liaison, and customer service support for national coverage - The Centers for Medicare & Medicaid Services awarding a national price of \$950 per test - 31 state Medicaid program authorization contracts - Launch of myIntelX national provider access portal for on-line ordering of KidneyIntelX - Partnerships announced with the Mount Sinai Health System, University of Utah, Atrium Health, Wake Forest Baptist Health, Capital District Physicians' Health Plan (CDPHP), St. Joseph's Health and Singing River Health System - New York State Department of Health approval - · A distinct Common Procedural Terminology (CPT) Code for reimbursement granted by the American Medical Association
+- · A 10-year government-wide contract with the U.S. General Services Administration at \$950 per test - Hiring of sales, medical science liaison, and customer service support for national coverage - · Joint program with American Diabetes Association® to improve overall kidney health in patients with type 2 diabetes - The Centers for Medicare & Medicaid Services awarding a national price of \$950 per test - 33 state Medicaid program authorization contracts - · Launch of myIntelX national provider access portal for on-line ordering of KidneyIntelX - Partnerships announced with the Mount Sinai Health System, University of Utah, Atrium Health, Wake Forest Baptist Health, Capital District Physicians' Health Plan (CDPHP), St. Joseph's Health and Singing River Health